Adaptive Submodularity: Theory and Applications in Active Learning and Stochastic Optimization: Related Work

-\paragraph{Adaptive Versions of Classic Non-adaptive Optimization Problems.} Many approaches consider stochastic generalizations of specific classic non-adaptive optimization problems, such as Set Cover~\citep{goemans06stochastic,liu08near}, Knapsack \citep{dean08approximating,dean05adaptivity} and Traveling Salesman \citep{gupta10approximation}.
+Many approaches consider stochastic generalizations of specific classic non-adaptive optimization problems, such as Set Cover~\citep{goemans06stochastic,liu08near}, Knapsack \citep{dean08approximating,dean05adaptivity} and Traveling Salesman \citep{gupta10approximation}.
 In contrast, in this paper our goal is to introduce a general problem structure -- \term submodularity -- that unifies a number of adaptive optimization problems.
 This is similar to how the classic notion of submodularity unifies various optimization problems such as Set Cover, Facility Location, nonadaptive Bayesian Experimental Design, etc.